Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Western Australia depends heavily on the water security provided by Victoria.
-The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
+Farmers and agribusinesses monitor these levels closely to plan their seasonal crop yields.
 Without the buffer provided by this massive 10 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context